sanaptejas/ManufSched/stuff.md

 Step 6: :black_circle: Apply an algorithm to the data and see the result

-Step 7: <span class="create">Create</span> Use some sort of graph to compare different algorithms
+Step 7: :large_orange_diamond: Use some sort of graph to compare different algorithms